Mean-field model of interacting quasilocalized excitations in glasses: The low-frequency density of states

-In pragmatic terms, we initialize $N\!=$ 16000 oscillators placed at $x_i\!=\!0$, and assign values for the parameters pair $(h,J)$.
-We next draw the stiffnesses $\kappa_i$ from a uniform distribution over the interval [0,1], and draw the couplings $J_{ij}$ from a Gaussian distribution with width $J/\sqrt{N}$.
-We then initialize the Hamiltonian given in Eq.~(\ref{eq:model}), apply a small, random perturbation of the oscillators coordinates, of average magnitude of $10^{-2}$, and follow it by a standard nonlinear conjugate gradient minimization of the Hamiltonian.
-The Hessian of the Hamiltonian, ${\cal M}_{ij}\!\equiv\!\partial^2H/\partial x_i\partial x_j$, is evaluated and diagonalized upon reaching a minimum.
-This procedure is repeated $1150$ times for each pair $(h,J)$, and the statistics of the respective spectra are analyzed.
+Since instantaneous liquid states typically feature also negative stiffnesses~\cite{inst_NM_PRB_1998,inst_NM_jcp_2001,inst_NM_jcp_2019}, we expect $p(\kappa\=0)\!\ge\!0$.
+For simplicity, we take this expectation into account hereafter by taking $p(\kappa)$ to correspond to a uniform probability distribution over the interval $[0,\,\kappa_0]$, where $\kappa_0$ is a stiffness scale characterizing the liquid state in which the oscillators are taken to be non-interacting.
+As the temperature is reduced during a quench, elasticity builds up and finite interactions emerge (i.e.~finite $J_{ij}$ and $h$).
+The latter restructure the initial distribution $p(\kappa)$ into ${\cal D}(\omega)$, characterizing the ensemble of minima of $H$.
+In the language of GPS~\cite{GPS03,GPS07}, $p(\kappa)$ undergoes complete reconstruction well below a frequency scale $\wx$ (to be discussed below) upon minimizing $H$.

-\emph{Results}.---We consider first the vibrational spectra of the KHGPS model in the absence of external field, i.e.~for $h\!=\!0$.
-In Fig.~\ref{fig:fig2}a we plot ${\cal D}(\omega/\sqrt{J})$ vs.~the dimensionless frequency $\omega/\sqrt{J}$.
-We find that ${\cal D}(\omega)\!\sim\!\omega^4$ (with measurable finite-size effects for smaller $J$, as also known to emerge in small particulate computer glasses~\cite{finite_size_modes_pre_2020}), for all couplings $J$ employed (indicated in the figure legend).
-The existence of characteristic frequency $\sim\!\sqrt{J}$ is made apparent by the low-frequency collapse of ${\cal D}(\omega)$ for different coupling strengths $J$.
-Consequently, we predict that $A_{\rm g}\!\sim\!J^{-5/2}$, and expect it to remain valid for large enough $J$, even for $h\!>\!0$, as will be demonstrated below.
+We measure $x_i$ relative to some reference position $x_0$, which is also taken to set the unit length in the model.
+Energy is measured in units of $A x_0^4$.
+Consequently, $\kappa_i$, $\kappa_0$ and $J$ are measured in units of $A x_0^2$, and the force $h$ in units of $A x_0^3$.
+We first study the KHGPS model numerically by initializing $N\!=\!16000$ oscillators placed at $x_i\!=\!0$, and assigning values for the parameters $(h,J,\kappa_0)$.
+As explained above, we draw $\kappa_i$ from a uniform distribution over the interval $[0,\,\kappa_0]$ and the couplings $J_{ij}$ from a Gaussian distribution of standard deviation $J/\sqrt{N}$.
+We then minimize the Hamiltonian given in Eq.~(\ref{eq:model}) with respect to the coordinates $x_i$ by a standard nonlinear conjugate gradient minimization (Methods).
+The Hessian ${\cal M}_{ij}$ is evaluated and diagonalized upon reaching a minimum, where the oscillators attain new displacements $(x_*\!)_i$.
+This procedure is repeated at least $1150$ times for each $(h,J,\kappa_0)$, and the statistics of the respective spectra are analyzed.